svitlana-outsampler/ITS_ICML2025/README.md

+# todo
+- [ ] modify the mistral.py script for appending generated data to data.json (instead of erasing it)
+- [] launch it for generating 1000 samples
+- [] adapt the convert.py script for computing diagnostics on each of the three sentences: cosines + llm evaluation (thus four metrics)
+- [] train on 200 steps and 1000 samples
+- [] discuss results

 # llm_ts

 This project intends to use small LLM to interpret time series data.
 As is, small LLMs are not very powerful in this task.